 Estimate return on investment

-You may have sticker shock, but if the equipment makes your practice run more efficiently, give you a competitive edge, or increase the amount of services kept in-house, then it may be worth the investment.
+You may have sticker shock, but if the equipment makes your practice run more efficiently, give you a competitive edge or increase the number of services kept in-house, then it may be worth the investment.
 To calculate, compare the true cost with the projected increase in collections to see how your practice will grow.

 Think about leasing